 Could the situation have got any more tragic for the Dyson family in the November of 1859?
-This is the family of James Dyson, the timber merchant of Perth, Western Australia we are talking about here, so yes it could (and would).
-It may have been that his first wife, Fanny, had never fully recovered from the birth of their fourth and final child together, a decade earlier in May 1849.
-The child, a daughter, lived only seven months, and Fanny had followed baby Hannah to the grave four months later in May 1850.
-James was then a widower with three young children aged between six and three years.
+This is the family of James Dyson, the timber merchant of Perth, Western Australia we are talking about here, so yes it had been (and would be again).

-In the ensuing ten years, Dyson and his family had actually prospered.
-Convicts had arrived and cut labourer’s wages by 60%, but Dyson was an employer himself, and utilising both free and ticket-of-leave workers, he was soon to be counted among the largest employers of labour in the colony.
-It must have seemed inconceivable once, that he could ever be a man of property, yet he was on the cusp of eligibility (through his growing real-estate holdings) to be selected as a juror, and hence, eligible to stand for public office.
-Having £150 in assets was the measure of tangible respectability for a man who was was yet to marry his future second wife, although they already had four children together (including two from her previous marriage) and had engaged in fist-fights with her previous husband down the main street of Perth.
-He frequently clashed in court with the Perth Town Trust over the right to collect timber on the Trust’s land, but soon he would be eligible not only to vote for councillors to that body, but be a councillor himself.
+He was on the cusp of eligibility (through his growing real-estate holdings) to be selected as a juror, and hence, eligible to stand for public office.
+Having £150 in assets was the measure of tangible respectability for a man who was was yet to marry his future second wife, although they already had seven children together (including two from her previous marriage and three from his).
+They were counting down the days until her first husband could be declared legally dead.
+Dyson clashed in court with the Perth Town Trust over the right to collect timber on the Trust’s land, but soon he would be eligible not only to vote for councillors to that body, but be a councillor himself.

-Finally, Dyson had three sons now on the cusp of manhood.
-William, the youngest surviving child by his first marriage was then only twelve, and might have been a bit of a concern.
+He had three sons on the cusp of manhood.
+William, the youngest surviving child by his first marriage was then twelve, and might have been a bit of a concern.
 He did not seem to have the academic nous of the next, Joseph, then fourteen, who was one of the first students to attend the state-run Perth Boy’s school in St George’s Terrace (when it was opened in 1854).